-Waste pollution has been a major environmental issue for centuries, while Japan has a reputation for a comfortable living condition through proper waste management.
-Under what policies formulated, a “no-waste” environment has been created for the Japanese?
+Waste pollution has been a major environmental issue for centuries, while Japan has a reputation for comfortable living conditions through proper waste management.
+Under what policies were formulated, a “no-waste” environment has been created for the Japanese?

 The Waste Problem in Japan

-In the late 19th century, Japan suffered from waste problem due to modernisation.
-During the beginning stage of waste treatment, there is not appropriate waste management and therefore garbage is often discarded on roadsides and leads to unsanitary conditions.
-Along with rapid urbanisation and economic development, urban waste began to skyrocket in the post war period.
-Waste management policies and recycling technology have been established gradually in order to deal with the rising amount of waste.
+In the late 19th century, Japan suffered from a waste problem due to modernisation.
+During the beginning stage of waste treatment, there is no appropriate waste management, and therefore garbage is often discarded on roadsides, leading to unsanitary conditions.
+Along with rapid urbanisation and economic development, urban waste began to skyrocket in the post-war period.
+Waste management policies and recycling technologies have been established gradually in order to deal with the rising amount of waste.

 After the 21st century, average daily amount of waste generated per capita and overall garbage generation have been reduced gradually since 2005, following the introduction of recycling laws in the late 20th century.
 However, even with decreasing garbage appearance, remaining capacity of landfill was shortened.
 Currently, Tokyo has only one operating landfill – Central Breakwater Landfill.
 The largest amount in the landfill was incineration residue, followed by municipal waste.
 It has been predicted that this landfill will meet its capacity in around 50 years.